Reviewed for accuracy by the PayoutMath team — US sellers and creators who use these platforms · Last verified 25 April 2026

 1. $400 self-employment threshold — under this you owe no tax.
 Most micro-creators are here.

-2. Combined W-2 wages + Patreon profit — once total income passes the $12,570 standard deduction and basic-rate boundaries, income tax kicks in at 20%/40%/45%.
-The side hustle tax calculator does the maths on your specific situation.
+2. Combined W-2 wages + Patreon profit — once total income passes the federal standard deduction (roughly $14,600 for a single filer, adjusted annually), income tax applies at your marginal federal bracket, plus any applicable state income tax.
+The self-employment tax calculator does the maths on your specific situation.

 Patreon will report your earnings to IRS under the 1099-K reporting once you cross $20,000 / 200 transactions in a calendar year (federal threshold).
 Reporting and tax are separate questions; see IRS reporting checker.